ADHD and Autism Assessments for Adults

 Step 2: Online Assessments and Diagnostic Interview

 Before your diagnostic session, you’ll complete a set of online questionnaires.
-These help build a picture of your experiences across your life and must be returned 1–2 weeks before your diagnostic assessment.
+These helps build a picture of your experiences across your life and must be returned 1–2 weeks before your diagnostic assessment.
 Take your time with these; some can be detailed and time-consuming.

 Your diagnostic appointment is approximately 3 hours, though this may vary depending on your individual presentation.
 It’s a comprehensive, collaborative conversation where we explore your developmental history, how you experience the world, patterns in attention, communication, sensory processing, and the strategies you’ve developed over time.